lsst-dm/dmtn-099/index.rst

    multiple registry instances to search across multiple sources of data.
 Additionally, the key generation method must work without connectivity to LSST central services.
-In the case of local Gen3 Butler instances with or without connectivity, IDs do not have to be universally unique at generation time but can be made unique later when required.
+In the case of local Gen3 Butler instances with or without connectivity, IDs do not have to be universally unique at generation time.
+They can be made unique later when required.
 Strong preference should be given to an id generation method that works in all use cases.

    .. _Gen3 Butler Registry: https://dmtn-073.lsst.io